 The steps to follow when using a digital pH meter to test the acidity level of RO water are:

-1. Attach the digital meter to a container of water that has left the RO membrane.
+- Attach the digital meter to a container of water that has passed through the RO membrane.

-If you get a reading that doesn’t fall within the 5 – 7 pH range, it could be sign of a problem with your RO treatment system or water source.
+Getting a reading that doesn’t fall within the 5–7 pH range could indicate a problem with your RO treatment system or water source.

 2. pH Test Strips: